robustport/PCRA/README.md

 Bernd Scherer and Kirk Li, scheduled for publication by Springer in 2025.

 The paper "Robust Statistics for Portfolio Construction and Analysis" by
-R. Douglas Martin, Stoyan V. Stoyanov, Kirk Li and Mahmoud Shammaa, published in 2023 by *The Journal of Portfolio Management*, 49  ( 9) 105 - 139.
+R. Douglas Martin, Stoyan V. Stoyanov, Kirk Li and Mahmoud Shammaa, was published in 2023 by *The Journal of Portfolio Management*, 49  ( 9) 105 - 139.
 See the [Paper Abstract](https://www.pm-research.com/content/iijpormgmt/49/9/105), where JPM Subscribers can also download the paper.